liquity/dev/README.md

 ### Stability Pool Functions - `StabilityPool.sol`

-`provideToSP(uint _amount, address _frontEndTag)`: allows stablecoin holders to deposit `_amount` of XBRL to the Stability Pool.
+`provideToSP(uint256 _amount, address _frontEndTag)`: allows stablecoin holders to deposit `_amount` of XBRL to the Stability Pool.
 It sends `_amount` of XBRL from their address to the Pool, and tops up their XBRL deposit by `_amount` and their tagged front end’s stake by `_amount`.
 If the depositor already has a non-zero deposit, it sends their accumulated ETH and STBL gains to their address, and pays out their front end’s STBL gain to their front end.

-`withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of XBRL from the Stability Pool, up to the value of their remaining Stability deposit.
+`withdrawFromSP(uint256 _amount)`: allows a stablecoin holder to withdraw `_amount` of XBRL from the Stability Pool, up to the value of their remaining Stability deposit.
 It decreases their XBRL balance by `_amount` and decreases their front end’s stake by `_amount`.
 It sends the depositor’s accumulated ETH and STBL gains to their address, and pays out their front end’s STBL gain to their front end.
 If the user makes a partial withdrawal, their deposit remainder will earn further gains.
 To prevent potential loss evasion by depositors, withdrawals from the Stability Pool are suspended when there are liquidable Troves with ICR < 110% in the system.

 `withdrawETHGainToTrove(address _hint)`: sends the user's entire accumulated ETH gain to the user's active Trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
 Sends the depositor's STBL gain to the depositor, and sends the tagged front end's STBL gain to the front end.

-`registerFrontEnd(uint _kickbackRate)`: Registers an address as a front end and sets their chosen kickback rate in range `[0,1]`.
+`registerFrontEnd(uint256 _kickbackRate)`: Registers an address as a front end and sets their chosen kickback rate in range `[0,1]`.

 `getDepositorETHGain(address _depositor)`: returns the accumulated ETH gain for a given Stability Pool depositor